M4NU5/M4NU5/README.md

 # 💫 About Me:
-🔭 I’m currently working on private LLM server<br/>
+🔭 I’m currently working on Self-Hosted K3s Cluster<br/>
 🤝 I’m looking for help with ^^^^^^^^^^^^<br/>
-🌱 I’m currently learning SANS 540<br/>
+🌱 I’m currently learning OSCP<br/>
 💬 Ask me about philosophy <br/>
 ⚡ Fun fact - There are more stars in the universe than seconds in a human life <br/>